 Sample electricity prices from January 1, 2010 to November 11, 2013 are loaded and plotted below.

 PriceDates contain the dates associated with the prices.
 The logarithm of the prices and annual time factors are calculated.

-% Obtain log of prices logPrices = log(Prices); % Obtain annual time factors from dates PriceTimes = yearfrac(PriceDates(1), PriceDates);
+% Obtain the log of prices. logPrices = log(Prices); % Obtain the annual time factors from dates.
+PriceTimes = yearfrac(PriceDates(1), PriceDates);

 First, the deterministic seasonality part is calibrated using the least squares method.
 Since the seasonality function is linear with respect to the parameters , the backslash operator (